nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. Actor chooses to add a supplier
-1. Actor enters the command to add a supplier with the required information.
+2. Actor enters the command to add a supplier with the required information.
-2. Trackr saves the new supplier to the system.
+3. Trackr saves the new supplier to the system.
-3. Trackr display success message that a new supplier added to the list
+4. Trackr display success message that a new supplier added to the list
-4. Actor can see the new supplier information in the contacts list.
+5. Actor can see the new supplier information in the contacts list.

    Use case ends.

 **Extensions**

-* 1a.
-The Actor does not enter all required information.
+* 2a.
+Not all the required information was given.

-    * 1a1.
+    * 2a1.
 Trackr shows an error message.

-      Use case goes back to step 1.
+      Use case resumes at step 2.

-* 1b.
+* 2b.
 The Actor adds a supplier that already exists in the list.

-    * 1b1.
+    * 2b1.
 Trackr shows an error message.

-      Use case goes back to step 1.
+      Use case ends.

 **Use case: UC11 - Add a new task**